UK Commercial Property Management Software

 The current crop of online accountancy packages do provide good financial tools for small businesses.

-But none of these packages has been designed with either property management or the larger enterprise in mind.
+But I think it’s fair to say that none of these packages has been designed with either property management or the larger enterprise in mind.

-The accounts functionality in Trace Solutions’ commercial property management software has evolved over many years to support some of the UK’s largest and most successful property management companies.
+The accounts functionality in Trace Solutions’ commercial property management software has, on the other hand, evolved over many years to support some of the UK’s largest and most successful property management companies – my own former company among them.

-The software is mission-critical to those companies, so it provides everything they need, faultlessly and comprehensively.
+The software is mission-critical to all the enterprises which use it, so it necessarily provides everything they need, faultlessly and comprehensively.

 You can code the general ledgers to reflect the unique structures of your property portfolio, and you can manage your business processes, including service charges, compliantly, in a British-focused frame of reference.